pechie/TwitterBot/README.md

 # TwitterBot
-Python code for the twitter bot @BotAndBrash
+Javascript code for the twitter bot @BoldAndBrashBot